linode/docs/docs/platform/longview/what-is-longview/index.md

 {{< /note >}}

 ### NGINX, Apache, and MySQL(Optional)
-Longview also includes support for both NGINX and Apache webservers, as the MySQL database.
+Longview also includes support for both NGINX and Apache webservers, as well as the MySQL database.
 When Longview detects that either is running on your Linode, the tabs will appear within the Longview section of your Cloud Manager.
-For more information on these optional tabs, and for troubleshooting steps if you need them, see our guides for, [Longview for Nginx](/docs/platform/longview/longview-app-for-nginx/)  [Longview for Apache](/docs/platform/longview/longview-app-for-apache/), and [Longview for MySQL](/docs/platform/longview/longview-app-for-mysql/) .
+For more information on these optional tabs and for troubleshooting steps, see our guides for, [Longview for Nginx](/docs/platform/longview/longview-app-for-nginx/),  [Longview for Apache](/docs/platform/longview/longview-app-for-apache/), and [Longview for MySQL](/docs/platform/longview/longview-app-for-mysql/) .

 ### Installation